Whose Turn is it Anyway?

 Yet, there’s also another reason that you sometimes see people not remembering whose turn it is.
 This is when all the players are very engaged and interacting with each other.
 There may be some trading, negotiation, or bluffing going on, and when the smoke clears you have to focus back on where you were in the game and whose turn is next.

 The first three you really want to avoid when you’re creating your own game.
-However, last one is something you may want to strive for.
+However, the last one is something you may want to strive for if it suits your game.
 It means that players are really getting into your game and are caught up in the moment.